BGA FAQs and Audit FAQs

 - The BGA has the support and backing of all shooting organisations as well as DEFRA and the FSA.

 What are the BGA’s objectives?

-The BGA aims to drive up the demand in order to return a commercial value back to game once again.
-The BGA aims to implement credible self-regulation across the shooting industry to ensure we abide by “best practice”, offering us political security and a sustainable future.
+- To implement credible self-regulation across the shooting industry to ensure we abide by “best practice”; offering us political and social security, as well as a sustainable future.